-On Windows, default configuration parameters of the TCP/IP protocol may cause connections to break.
-This can happen due to a high network or computer use, unreliable network, or especially when connecting to a different operating system.
-The following error is displayed:
+On Windows systems, default configuration parameters of the TCP/IP protocol may cause problems with connectivity.
+This may happen due to a high network or computer use, unreliable network, or especially when connecting to a different operating system.
+The following error is reported: